Screenwriting 101 – Your Ultimate 10-Minute Guide

 Obviously, it’s important to ride a line – following every rule in the book too religiously nets you a pretty formulaic script.
 There’s always room for a little flair.

 Equally, these formulas exist for a reason – they work.

 The Basic Screenwriting Formula

-All screenplays follow a general formula, and they follow it perhaps a little more closely than other storytelling media because of, among other things, time.
+All screenplays (believe it or not, even the idiosyncratic ones) follow a broad formula, and they follow it perhaps a little more closely than other storytelling media because of, among other things, time.

 A film’s story unfolds across 90-120 minutes (usually).

 This places certain pressures on narrative structure that other media don’t have to stick to quite as rigidly.